rleekin/kubectl-basics/kubectl/step10.md

-Remember we wanted to list the pods in the previous steps but there were not any in the Default Namespace.
-Now, we have pods in the Default Namespace from when we created that deployment resource.
+Remember we wanted to list the pods in the previous steps but there were not any in the default Namespace.
+Now, we have pods in the default Namespace from when we created that deployment resource.

 `kubectl get pods`{{execute}}

-Run the command until the pods are "Running" Status
+Run the command until the pods are "Running" condition